qouteall/qouteall-blog/blog/2025/How to Avoid Fighting Rust Borrow Checker.md

 Rust's mutable borrow exclusiveness creates a lot of troubles in single-threaded cases.
 But it also has **benefits** (even in signle-threaded cases):

 - Make the borrow more universal.
-In Rust, map entry value can be borrowed.
-But in Golang you cannot take interior pointer to map value.
+In Rust, map key and value can be borrowed.
+But in Golang you cannot take interior pointer to map key or value.
 This makes abstractions that work with borrows more general.
 - Mutable borrow is exclusive, so Rust can emit `noalias` attribute to LLVM. `noalias` allows aggressively merging and reordering reads/writes, which then enables a lot of optimizations.
 Without `noalias`, the optimizer will "worry" about optimization affecting other code that also reads/writes current data, so that much fewer optimizations can be done.

 ### Interior mutability summary